-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, it's the game of life.
-Not the Game Of Life, that's something else.
+Not the Game of Life, that's something else.
 Or the game of Life, which is more a sciencey thing.
 Just a game.
 Of life.

 Got that?
 Good.
 But can it make you a winner in life as well as games?
 Let's find out.

 Oh.
 Oh, wait a minute.
 I forgot to ask anyone.
-Also, I don't have any good friends ever since I decided to help save the planet's precious water by giving up bathing.
+Also, I don't have any good friends since I decided to help save precious water by giving up bathing.
 This could be a bit tricky.

 Well, never mind.
 I'm almost positive it'll all work out in the end!